vaishcodescape/data-spear/README.md

 OmniGraph ingests documents, extracts entities and relationships using Claude AI, embeds everything with Voyage AI, and stores it in a 19-table PostgreSQL schema with pgvector.
 Three interfaces share the same core engine -- nothing is locked to a single client.

 - **Ingest anything** -- PDF, DOCX, URL, or plain text with SHA-256 deduplication and automatic versioning
-- **Extract knowledge automatically** -- Claude Haiku pulls entities, typed relationships, and concepts with confidence scores
+- **Extract knowledge automatically** -- Claude pulls entities, typed relationships, and concepts with confidence scores
 - **Search four ways** -- fulltext, semantic, graph traversal, and weighted hybrid with RBAC post-filtering
 - **Ask questions with citations** -- conversational RAG agent powered by Claude Opus tool-use loop
 - **Plug into Claude Desktop** -- 13-tool MCP server, no REST calls or glue code required